mandober/debrief.math/450-category-theory/ct.GLOSSARY.md

 # Category Theory: GLOSSARY

 ## Arrow
-see morphism
+see Morphism

 ## Category
-A category consists of a collection of things and binary relationships (or transitions) between them, such that these relationships can be combined and identified i.e. they include the identity relationship.
+Broadly, a category consists of a collection of entities and binary relations (or transitions) between them (starting with objects and arrows), such that these relations can be composed and identified, and they include the identity relation.
+More precisely, a category consists of objects and arrows between those objects such that all object have an identity arrow, and arrows may be composed (provided their domain and codomain agree).
+That is, we can consider the set of arrows as the carrier set and composition as the attached binary operation; then identity arrows are units of composition (identity property), and composition is associative (property of associativity), transitive (property of transitivity), and closed over the carrier set (closure property).

 ## Coterminal object
 see initial object